cncf/tag-security/community/assessments/projects/flux/self-assessment.md

 The source-controller polls external systems such as Git, OCI, or S3, authenticates using provided credentials, and fetches artifacts representing the desired system state.

+The source-controller can be configured to verify the integrity of the upstream sources using cryptographic signatures:

+- **Git:** Verifies commit signatures using OpenPGP keys.
+- **OCI:** Verifies OCI artifact signatures using Sigstore Cosign or Notary Notation.

 ### Kustomization Reconciliation

 The kustomize-controller reads a defined configuration overlay from a validated source and applies its Kubernetes resources to the cluster at regular intervals.
 If live resources are manually altered, they are reverted (unless reconciliation is paused), ensuring that the declared state in Git remains authoritative.